 With a very crucial business function like marketing, it can be difficult for some companies to place their complete confidence in an agency’s expertise.
 This oftentimes leads to clients micro-managing every component of the campaign which, in turn, results in delays and setbacks.

 It’s important to understand that outsourced marketing programs require the full trust and confidence of both parties to succeed.
-So, thoroughly screen potential agencies and only choose the one you’re comfortable working with.
+So, thoroughly screen potential lead generation providers and only choose the one you’re comfortable working with.
 Once the project starts, have faith in their expertise and be sure to respect their autonomy.

 6. Make sure to stay engaged all throughout

 Letting the agency take the driver’s seat doesn’t mean you can leave the whole project on autopilot.
 Trust also requires verification, so you really need to stay engaged and involved throughout the outsourced program.

 When handling outsourced campaigns, the most productive ways that clients remain involved in the process include giving feedback, raising concerns about performance, bringing new information, and following up on agreed-upon milestones.